BarryCarlyon/twitch_profile_extension/README.md

 - Parsing a JWT Token that was passed up from the front end
 - Calling the Twitch API from the EBS

+Note: this EBS expects node.js 18 as it utilises `fetch` built into node.js 18

 ### What this extension/guide/example doesn't do is cover SSL hosting.
 EITHER FOR TESTING OR YOUR EBS

 So without SSL on your frontend/EBS browsers will usually block access on mixed content grounds.